chanys/chanys.github.io/_posts/2022-12-4-optimizers.md

 title: Optimizers
 ---

+An optimizer helps to update network parameters as training iterations proceed.
+Here we describe Gradient Descent (SGD), SGD with momentum, RMSProp, and Adam.

 ### Gradient Descent
 We compute the gradient of the cost function $J(\theta)$ w.r.t. the parameters $\theta$ for the entire training set:
 $\theta_{j} \leftarrow \theta_{j} - \alpha \frac{\partial}{\partial \theta_{j}} J(\theta)$